 A US dollar devaluation would have an impact on movements in other asset classes.
-Currency volatility is among the lowest it’s ever been with central banks necessarily supportive of markets, helping to dampen volatility.
+Currency volatility was among the lowest it ever was pre-Covid with central banks necessarily supportive of markets, helping to dampen volatility.

 However, when interest rates become so low to the point where they can’t be lowered any more, and relative interest rates between countries can’t be changed, currency volatility must necessarily pick up.

 The inability to lower interest rates is true in all developed markets and is largely the most important factor in markets today.